pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 I was hoping to show the matching words in real-time as I fill out the form, but when I ran that filter with more than just a few word parts it basically crashed my browser.

 So I did a bit of research into running large javacript tasks without blocking the main thread.
-The most common suggestion is to use a web worker (or a service worker), but I also stumbled across (that is, found on Stack Overflow) an `iterator` solution that breaks the job up into separate tasks (e.g. one task for each combination) and calls each one with a setTimeout.
+The most common suggestion is to use a web worker, but I also stumbled across (that is, found on Stack Overflow) an `iterator` solution that breaks the job up into separate tasks (e.g. one task for each combination) and calls each one with a setTimeout.

 {#if combinations.length !== 123520}